 The audiobook itself must have been pioneering as it was recorded by Blackstone Audio in 1999.
 You can hear its age from time to time in the sound quality but Anna Fields’ talent as a narrator more than makes up for that.

 Even on the first read, I was aware of how deftly Vonda McIntyre tells her tale.
-She builds a complete view of a complex world, not by using info-dumps/quotes from historic chronicles, but by showing what people take for granted and what they question.
+She builds a complete view of a complex world, not by using info-dumps/quotes from historical chronicles, but by showing what people take for granted and what they question.

 Back then I was also impressed by the liberal sexual mores of societies that embraced, polyamory and required adults to have control over their own reproductive capabilities.
 These were radical ideas back then but “Dreamsnake” neither sensationalises them nor pushes them as dogma.

 On a second read, I became aware that Vonda McIntyre had done something truly remarkable that I didn’t notice the first time around: she has written an exciting adventure that calls for bravery and self-sacrifice in the face of physical danger but where problems are never resolved through violence.

 The strongest themes in this book are freedom, responsibility, and mutual obligation.
 Yet the book also reads as a quest-based adventure.